We are a group of

 to preserve your works digitally, please contact us.

-Out-of-Print Archive wants to work with you to preserve
+Out-of-Print Archive aims to work with you

-these historical magazines before they are lost to history and time itself.
+before they are lost to history and time itself.

 Contact Out-of-Print Archive: email@example.com